 This committee is responsible for Board engagement, the Board's protocols, bylaws, and periodic self-evaluation.
-This committee is also responsible for oversight of various administrative functions and non-academic areas of the university, including but not limited to human resources, communications and marketing, administrative computing, and athletics.
+This committee is also responsible for oversight of campus safety and security and of various administrative functions and non-academic areas of the university, including but not limited to human resources, communications and marketing, administrative computing, and athletics.